tensorflow/docs/site/en/r1/guide/performance/overview.md

 Intel® has added optimizations to TensorFlow for Intel® Xeon® and Intel® Xeon Phi™ through the use of the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) optimized primitives.
-The optimizations also provide speedups for the consumer line of processors, e.g. i5 and i7 Intel processors.
+The optimizations also provide speedups for the consumer line of processors, e.g., i5 and i7 Intel processors.
 The Intel published paper
 [TensorFlow* Optimizations on Modern Intel® Architecture](https://software.intel.com/en-us/articles/tensorflow-optimizations-on-modern-intel-architecture) contains additional details on the implementation.